redconfetti/com.redconfetti/_posts/2024-04-17-demystifying-midi-in-cubase.md

 [MIDI Remote]: https://steinberg.help/cubase_artist/v13/en/cubase_nuendo/topics/midi_remote/midi_remote_c.html

-Unless you have a common Akai, Novation Launchkey, or Arturia Keylab controller, you'll need to confiture your own "script" for MIDI Remote.
+Unless you have a common Akai, Novation Launchkey, or Arturia Keylab controller, you'll need to configure your own "script" for MIDI Remote.
 This is actually very easy once you know how it's meant to be used.

 First click on the [Add MIDI Controller Surface][] button to start mapping our